Sephora’s 'Black Beauty Is Beauty' Short Film Celebrates Black Innovation

-Top beauty retailer Sephora uses their international reach to emphasize how Black beauty and Black trends are the blueprints for the beauty industry.
-In the short film, Black Beauty Is Beauty, Sephora traces the history of your favorite beauty trends to their Black roots.
+Top beauty retailer Sephora is using their international reach to emphasize how Black beauty and Black trends are the blueprints for the beauty industry.
+In the short film, Black Beauty Is Beauty, Sephora traces the history of your favourite beauty trends to their Black roots.

-Directed by Garret Bradley, the first Black woman to win best director at Sundance for her documentary Time in 2020, the short film begins in a beauty shop.
+Directed by Garrett Bradley, the first Black woman to win best director at Sundance for her documentary Time in 2020, the short film begins in a beauty shop.

 WATCH THE FILM: